 Serve hot with rice.
 Good with porridge too.

-This healthy dish is perfect for busy working people who has little time to cook.
+This healthy dish is perfect for busy working people who have little time to cook.

 Stir-Fry Red Spinach